Don Shave's Ancestral Family Tree

 Submitted by dilombardo on 10/15/20114

-Death20 February 1703He died on 20 February 1703 at age 78 in The Plymouth Colony (West of the Cape Cod Bay), British Colonial America (North America)G+.
-The cause of his death (at the age of 79) on Tuesday, February 20th, 1703 is not known-surviving in 1703 was difficult & it occurred in the pre-1776 Plymouth Colony (West of the Cape Cod Bay)7,8
+Death20 February 1704He died on 20 February 1704 at age 79 in The Plymouth Colony (West of the Cape Cod Bay), British Colonial America (North America)G+.
+The sourced cause of his death is not known at the age of 78 and it occurred in The Plymouth Colony (West of the Cape Cod Bay), British Colonial America

 Note[ from an HTML file ]